 Loneliness and Addiction

-While the word isolation refers to the physical state of being alone, loneliness is broader and more emotional.
-People can feel lonely even if they have a family, friends and acquaintances — it might be more a sense of disconnection or not belonging.
+While the word insolation refers to the physical state of being alone, loneliness is broader and more emotional.
+People can feel lonely even if they have family members, friends, and acquaintances — it might be more a sense of disconnection or not belonging.
 Experts in the field of mental health have identified three primary reasons for substance abuse:

 - Covering psychological pain or filling an emotional hole